Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Empirical Motivation

-We created 40 natural language commands that correspond with common user goals for smart homes that both (1)~reflect user goals not met by current systems and (2)~are expressed in challenging, indirect language.
-We again mined the IFTTT dataset, examining \emph{how} people use their smart home devices.
+\textbf{User commands.} We created 40 natural language commands that correspond to common user goals for smart homes.
+Our commands (1)~reflect user goals not met by current systems and (2)~have challenging, under-specified phrasing.
+We again mined the IFTTT dataset, examining \emph{how} people use their devices.
 Routines in the dataset are grouped into 12 \emph{goal categories} that describe the types of actions and devices they cover.
 The ``Ambient Luminance'' category, for instance, includes routines that express a user's goal to change the lighting.
-We created commands for each category, with the intuition that the existence of a corresponding routine on IFTTT implies that manual intervention was required to meet the goal in existing systems.
-We omit several goal categories that are not relevant to the devices in our homes---Gardening, Device Hubs, Outlets, and Alerts---resulting in 7 categories for which we created commands: Temperature, Lighting, Security, Energy Saving, Mood, Robot Control, and Other Appliances.
-We created six commands per category, with exception of the Energy Saving category.
+We created commands for each category, with the intuition that the existence of a corresponding IFTTT routine implies that manual intervention was required to meet the goal in existing systems.
+We omit several goal categories that are not relevant to the devices in our homes---Gardening, Device Hubs, Outlets, and Alerts---resulting in 7 categories for our commands: Ambient Temperature, Ambient Luminance, Security, Energy Saving, Ambient Atmosphere, Robot Control, and Other Appliances.
+We created 6 commands per category, with the exception of the Energy Saving category.
 For this category, we created only 4 commands since many of the energy saving routines in the dataset accomplished similar goals, but simply targeted different manufacturers of similar device types.
-We specifically authored \emph{declarative} commands, i.e., commands that express a desired end state without specifying the required actions~\cite{georgievski2016automated}.
-The command ``make it brighter in here'' is an example, since it does not contain the action (turning on the lights) that achieves the goal.
+We authored \emph{declarative} commands, i.e., commands that express a desired end state without specifying the required actions~\cite{georgievski2016automated}. \aeone{Furthermore, each of our commands is either moderately or completely \emph{under-specified} with respect to at least one of the following: intended \emph{target device(s)}, desired \emph{action}, and, in the case of persistent goals, suitable \emph{trigger} (Fig.~\ref{fig:under-specified}).} \rthree{The command ``keep it well-lit after sundown'' is an example of a moderately under-specified command since it specifies neither a target (lights, blinds, etc.), nor trigger (a specific time and/or sensor with which to detect it).} ``Help me lower my power bill'' is an example of a completely under-specified command since it alludes to no target, trigger, or action that will achieve the goal.